-She paused awkwardly, hoping it had been sympathetic and nor even more hurtful.
+She paused awkwardly, hoping it had been sympathetic and not even more hurtful.

 "You're right."
 Ginny smiled sadly.
-"So we're going to party one way or the other once the Quidditch Cup is over, right?"
+"So we're going to party one way or the other once the Quidditch Cup is over, right?
+In Fred's memory."

 "I'd still like us to win it though."